Configuration

 Auto-backup, if enabled, is performed daily at 03:00 AM based on your current timezone settings.

-Enable FTP auto-backup
+Enable FTP HTTP access logs auto-backup

-Enable or disable FTP auto-backup.
+Enable or disable FTP auto-backup of access logs.

-Enable SCP auto-backup
+Enable SCP HTTP access logs auto-backup

-Enable or disable SCP auto-backup.
+Enable or disable SCP auto-backup of access logs.

 Management user password requirements

-Manage password requirements, session and login restrictions and SSL certificate.
+Manage password requirements, session and login restrictions, and SSL certificate.

 Minimum length